bassanilab/NewAnce/README-v1.6.md

 ```

 ```
--seFa,--searchFastaFile <arg>      Fasta file that was used for the search (required for protein grouping export)
+-seFa,--searchFastaFile <arg>      Fasta file that was used for the search (required for protein grouping export and
+                                   annotation of variants in the Comet results)

 Fasta file that was used for Comet search.
 This is required if the protein grouping option -ppG is set.
+Also, for variants defined in the PEFF format in the fasta header (e.g \VariantSimple=(141|A|rs75062661_0) ) Comet does not report the comment field (rs75062661_0) in the pepxml file.
+If the -seFa option is provided, NewAnce parses the search fasta file and retrieves the variant annotation and adds it to the results files.
 ```

 ```